dchang0514/RepData_PeerAssessment1/PA1_template.md

 **Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**

-Define a new function to retrn weekday status and add a new header field to indicate weekday status.
+Define a new function to check weekday status and add a new header field to indicate weekday status (i.e.*daytype*).

 ```r